yash-ghelani/attendance-monitoring/README.md

 ### Installing
 * Download the code from the [repository](https://git.shefcompsci.org.uk/com3420-2020-21/team11/project).
 * Ensure your VPN is turned on
+* If on WSL, start postgresql server with `sudo service postgresql start`
-* Install dependancies
+* Install dependancies with `bundle install`
-* Migrate database
+* Migrate database with `rails db:create db:migrate`
-* Start rails server
+* Start rails server with `bundle exec rails s`

+### Tests
+To run the RSpec tests for the system, please run:

+`bundle exec rspec spec`

 ### Support
 Project Contact <agoody1@sheffield.ac.uk>